Highlights. Consumer spending for Valentine’s Day 2025 totaled $27.5 billion

-• Over 136 million Americans shop for Valentine’s Day.
+• Florists stock 250 million roses specifically for Valentine’s Day.

 Valentine’s Day Spending Statistics